 NOTE: Polybrene is a polycation that reduces charge repulsion between the virus and the cellular membrane.
-The optimum final concentration of Polybrene may be determined empirically but generally falls within a range of $2-12 \mu g/ml$.
+The optimum final concentration of Polybrene may be determined empirically but generally falls within $2-12 \mu g/ml$.
 Excessive exposure to Polybrene (>24 hr) can be toxic to cells.

-- 3. Prepare filtered viral supernatant from the transfected Retro-X packaging cells (Section VII).
-This is your virus stock. - 4.
+- 3. Prepare filtered viral supernatant from packaging cells (Section VII).
+This is the virus stock. - 4.
 Prepare six 10-fold serial dilutions of the virus stock as follows: - a.
-Add 1.35 ml of medium containing Polybrene (from Step 2) to each of six sterile and numbered 1.5 ml microfuge tubes. - b.
-Add 150 μ l of the virus stock (from Step 3) to Tube 1.
-Mix gently. - c.
-Transfer 150 μl from Tube 1 to Tube 2 and mix.
-Continue making serial dilutions by transferring 150 μl from each successive dilution into the next prepared tube. - 5.
-Infect the HT-1080 cells by adding 1 ml from each of the five least concentrated viral dilutions (Step 4) to the appropriately labeled wells.
-The final Polybrene concentration will be 4 μ g/ml in ~3 ml.
-Centrifuge the cultures to improve transduction efficiency.
+Add 1.35 ml of medium containing Polybrene (Step 2) to each of six sterile and numbered 1.5 ml microfuge tubes. - b.
+Add 150 μl of the virus stock (Step 3) to the tube 1.
+Mix. - c.
+Transfer 150 μ l tube 1 to tube 2 and mix.
+Continue making serial dilutions by transferring 150 μ l from each successive dilution into the next prepared tube. - Infect the HT-1080 cells by adding 1 ml of each viral dilution (Step 4) to each appropriate well.
+The final Polybrene concentration will be 4 μg/ml in ~3 ml.
+Centrifuge the cultures to improve infection efficiency.